CreationDose/react-native-web-video/README.md

 ### Use Case
 This library has actually been integrated and tested in a project that use [Storybook for React Native](https://github.com/storybookjs/react-native).
 If your use case it's the same, for integrate it in you storybook project you have to add the [storybook/addon-react-native-web](https://storybook.js.org/addons/@storybook/addon-react-native-web#adding-babel-plugins) .
-After that alias the package in the main.js config file from the .storybook folder.
+After that you need to alias and traspile the package in the main.js config file from the .storybook folder.
 Add in addons key this: